Read This First

 Prompt 2: Inductive reasoning is known to be the foundation of the scientific process.
 Give 10 examples in different domains of science highlighting the importance of induction.

-The central claim is this: Inductive reasoning plays a crucial role across various domains of science, forming the backbone of the scientific method where observations lead to broader generalizations and theories.
+In plain terms: Inductive reasoning plays a crucial role across various domains of science, forming the backbone of the scientific method where observations lead to broader generalizations and theories.

 After observing that DNA sequences are similar across many species, scientists induce that these species likely share a common ancestor, supporting the theory of evolution.